Moto Z2 Play full review

 The Black Friday sales season is here!
 The best deals are not always on Amazon.
 The prices shown above are the best available now, though you may need to buy quickly as some deals will sell out.

 The Moto Z2 Play is the mid-range smartphone you’ve been waiting for: it’s sleek, sexy and offers a range of Moto Mods that extend the functionality of the smartphone.
 But is it enough to tempt users away from the likes of the flagship-killing OnePlus 5?
 We’ve spent some time with the Moto Z2 Play, and here’s what we think.

 Interested in something a little more high-end?
-Here's the best phones of 2017.
+Here's the best phones.

 Moto Z2 Play: UK pricing and availability